integr8ly/delorean/docs/ocm/README.md

 oc --config ocm/cluster.kubeconfig projects
 ```

-7. If you want to install the latest released RHMI, you can trigger it by applying an RHMI addon.
+7. If you want to install the latest release, you can trigger it by applying an addon
+    1. For **RHMI**: Run `make ocm/install/rhmi-addon` to trigger the installation
-Run `make ocm/install/rhmi-addon` to trigger the installation.
-Once the installation is completed, the installation CR with RHMI components info will be printed to the console.
+    2. For **Managed API Service**: Run `make ocm/install/managed-api-addon` to trigger the installaion

+    Once the installation is completed, the installation CR with RHMI components info will be printed to the console

 8. If you want to delete your cluster, run `make ocm/cluster/delete`